ABCDE assessment – what does sepsis look like?

 • Due to leaky capillaries, patients may also become oedematous with fluid moving to the interstitial spaces.

-• May present drowsy, agitated or with new confusion
+• May present drowsy, agitated or with new confusion.
+Changes may be subtle and assessment should include a history from family or carers.

 • May present as hyperthermic, hypothermic or normothermic – do not let a normal temperature stop you thinking sepsis!!